 Verse Summarize how the believer should respond to suffering 1 Peter 2:20 He/she should endure suffering with patience.
-1 Peter 3:14 1 Corinthians 4: 11-13
+1 Peter 3:14 He/she should not fear nor be troubled when faced with persecution but rather rejoice about it 1 Corinthians 4: 11-13 He/she should return blessing for cursing, enduring for the sake of Christ.